DenSinH/gphotos-compressor/README.md

 (just a couple of minutes).
 Since there is no easy way to compress them using Google Photos, I decided to try and do it with the API.

+Running this script removed about 5GB worth of large videos, from 55GB of media for me.

 ## What does it do?

 This script goes through all of your saved videos newer than June 1st, 2021, above a certain size threshold, compresses